 But that's what the Constitution requires.

-And I thought the president was exactly right in what he did.
+And I thought the President was exactly right in what he did.

-And I think it will give real impetus to uh Senator Lamar Alexander and Patty Murray and the bipartisan effort they've already started.
+And I think it will give real impetus to Senator Lamar Alexander and Patty Murray and the bipartisan effort they've already started.

-But he but he again and again, he's coming back ironically for liberals who worry about him.
+But again and again, he's coming back.

-I did a the monk debate in Toronto last night with three thousand Canadians and uh my two liberal opponents.
+Ironically, for liberals who worry about him, I did the monk debate in Toronto last night with 3,000 Canadians.

 How'd that go?